tagnja/blog/source/draft/_spring-framework/Spring源码分析：IoC.md

     // 2.
 Set BeanFactory instance's properties
     beanFactory.setSerializationId(this.getId());
     this.customizeBeanFactory(beanFactory);
+    // 3. load bean definitions
     this.loadBeanDefinitions(beanFactory);
     synchronized(this.beanFactoryMonitor) {
-        // 3. assign this new BeanFactory instance to the AbstractRefreshableApplicationContext's filed beanFactory this.beanFactory = beanFactory;
+        // 4. assign this new BeanFactory instance to the AbstractRefreshableApplicationContext's filed beanFactory this.beanFactory = beanFactory;
     }
     //...